tkerby/flipperzero-firmware-wPlugins/README.md

 # Flipper Zero Geometry Flip
 Geometry Dash Demake with level system, basic physics engine, coyote time physics and basic UI.

+## My plans
+I am making real ship, ball and ufo physics!
+After full engine polishing, there will be UI and Scratch-based editor

 ## Installation
 Download a release (or pre-release to stand in the middle of releases) Drop to SD Card/apps/Games and also...